UniAdmire Logo

 Other Public Universities50-70%

-Note: Success rates vary based on academic qualifications, German/English proficiency, and program popularity.
-For NC (Numerus Clausus) restricted programs, competition is higher.
+Note: Success rates vary depending on your academic qualifications, English/German language proficiency, and the popularity of the program.
+For NC (Numerus Clausus) restricted programs, competition is more intense.
+Understanding the admission process in German universities is critical before applying.

 Cost Estimate